Feature store overview#

 Feature — In machine-learning, a feature is an individual measurable property or characteristic of a phenomenon being observed.
 This can be raw data (e.g., transaction amount, image pixel, etc.) or a calculation derived from one or more other features (e.g., deviation from average, pattern on image, etc.).

 Feature sets — A grouping of features that are ingested together and stored in a logical group.
 Feature sets take data from offline or online sources, build a list of features through a set of transformations, and store the resulting features, along with the associated metadata and statistics.
-For example, a transaction may be grouped by the ID of a person performing the transfer or by the device identifier used to perform the transaction.
+For example, transactions could be grouped by the ID of a person performing the transfer or by the device identifier used to perform the transaction.
 You can also define in the timestamp source in the feature set, and ingest data into a feature set.

 Execution — A set of operations performed on the data while it is ingested.
-The graph contains steps that represent data sources and targets, and can also contain steps that transform and enrich the data that is passed through the feature set.
+The transformation graph contains steps that represent data sources and targets, and can also include steps that transform and enrich the data that is passed through the feature set.
 For a deeper dive, see Feature set transformations.

 Feature vectors — A set of features, taken from one or more feature sets.
 The feature vector is defined prior to model training and serves as the input to the model training process.
 During model serving, the feature values in the vector are obtained from an online service.

 The common flow when working with the feature store is to first define the feature set with its source, transformation graph, and targets.